Administration order

 Insolvency

-A legal process to get your debts written off.
-Insolvency solutions include bankruptcy, protected trust deeds and debt relief orders.
+A legal process to get your debts written off, which means you will not have to pay them back.
+Insolvency solutions are things like bankruptcy, protected trust deeds and debt relief orders.

 Insolvency administration order